BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Suppose we are doing a puzzle, but we don’t know the last mystery number.
-We only know that if we add 3 to the mystery number, we can sort the puzzle.
+We only know that if we add 3 to the mystery number, we can solve the puzzle.
 Here, algebraic equations help us find the number and we can solve the puzzle.
 A mathematical statement that has two equated algebraic expressions is known as algebraic equations.
 An equal to (=) sign joins these two algebraic expressions.
 An algebraic equation contains numbers, letters, and mathematical operations.
 In this topic, we are looking into algebraic equations in detail.

 Professor Greenline from BrightChamps